asccc/hello-vm/BYTECODE.md

   1110 = unused
   1111 = unused

-8 bits for a offset (sign extended) value is a 7bit number with a sign
+8 bits for a offset
+  value is a 8bit number with a sign

 2 bits for the second argument
   00 = no argument
   01 = register
-  10 = register + offset
+  10 = address (passed as immediate)
   11 = immediate

 4 bits data indicator